minhtuan2000/sparkify/README.md

 ## Summary

 The detailed process of data cleaning, exploration, modeling and results are provided in my blog post.
-Here are some key points.
+Here are just some key points.

 ### Dataset